XeminaK/BabySitterKata-JavaScript/ReadME.md

 Hello!
 Welcome to my solution to the Babysitter Kata Coding Challenge!

+Please note: In order to solve this solution, I used military time.
+Therefore 8pm = 20:00 and 12am = 24:00.
+Please take that into consideration as you look through my code.

 For this solution, I have created test cases along with my code.
 In order to run the test cases there are a few instructions you need to follow.

 1. Download (or clone) my repository.